Joseph-Y/cookie-crumbler/README.md

 	•	100% client-side
 	•	One-click install from the Mac App Store

+ What makes this different than other Safari extensions available on the market is that it requires no special permissions (whereas other extensions can monitor your browsing).

 ⸻

 🔐 Privacy Policy (for GitHub and App Store submission)